Ever since the 1890s, our organization has been an advocate for Indiana municipalities. But in recent years we knew it was time to evolve.

 Indiana looks much different than it did in the late sixties when we first become known as the Indiana Association of Cities and Towns; however, we realized we simply hadn’t changed with the times.
 We needed to modernize, to reimagine who we are and what we could become.

-We remain the official voice of municipal government in Indiana, with more than 460 cities and towns as members.
-We’ve simply reimagined our role in helping to shape the dynamic municipalities of the future – and in making government work better for the benefit of all Hoosiers.
+Aim is the official voice of municipal government in Indiana, with more than 460 cities and towns as members.
+In recent years we have simply reimagined our role in helping to shape the dynamic municipalities of the future – and in making government work better for the benefit of all Hoosiers.

 “To foster, promote and advocate for the success of Hoosier municipalities as laboratories of innovation, hubs of talent and the engines driving our state’s economy.”

-Quality of place initiatives now permeate everything we do.
-Bold thinking about what cities and towns can become will drive our actions.
-And Aim will dive into non-traditional areas to advocate for the betterment of cities and towns, and the people who live and work in them.
-Infrastructure, funding, and community health will be our initial areas of focus.
+Quality of place initiatives permeate everything we do.
+Bold thinking about what cities and towns can become drives our actions.
+And Aim dives into non-traditional areas to advocate for the betterment of cities and towns, and the people who live and work in them.
+Infrastructure, funding, and community health remain our key areas of focus.

-We want to forge new alliances so that we can dig deeper and broader into issues.
-When the time comes to effect change, we’ll have already laid the foundation by building lasting relationships built on trust and transparency.
-And we’re also going to establish research partnerships with national organizations and identify specific research areas that can help us achieve our legislative goals.
+We look to build new alliances so that we can dig deeper and broader into issues.
+When the time comes to effect change, we have already laid the foundation by building lasting relationships built on trust and transparency.